-But to return : Peter Baude, the associate of Ralph Hogge, did not limit his exertions to iron pieces.
+But to return: Peter Baude, the associate of Ralph Hogge, did not limit his exertions to iron pieces.
 Some fine specimens of brass or "gun-metal" ordnance from his hand are still extant.
-One John Owen, it seems, had, at a somewhat earlier date (1521, Stowe-1535, Camden), made great brass ordnance, as cannons and culverines.[‡] Whether this man did not succeed, or whether he died previously to 1543, is not mentioned, but at that date Baude was busily engaged in the fabrication of brass guns, two of which still remain in the Tower of London collection.
-One of these is an elegant octagonal piece, adorned with the royal arms, the fleur-de-lis, and the king's initial "H," surmounted by a crown, with the date 1543, and the initial of the founder's name, "B," over t "There are now at Woolwich several guns lately recovered from the wreck of the 'Mary Rose,' which was sunk at Spithead in 1545; and among them two large brass cannons, the one a 68, the other a 24 pounder, which, in beauty of design and workmanship, are equal to anything that could be produced in the present day."-Archæologia (ut supra).
+One John Owen, it seems, had, at a somewhat earlier date (1521 Stowe, -1535 Camden), made great brass ordnance, as cannons and culverines.22 Whether this man did not succeed, or whether he died previously to 1543, is not mentioned, but at that date Baude was busily engaged in the fabrication of brass guns, two of which still remain in the Tower of London collection.
+One of these is an elegant octagonal piece, adorned with the royal arms, the fleur-de-lis, and the king's initial "H", surmounted by a crown, with the date 1543, and the initial of the founder's name "B", over the touch hole.23 The other is a very fine specimen of the "triple-chamber"24 piece, which was unfortunately broken into several pieces, and otherwise mutilated, by the fire of 1841.
+It is $6^{1/2}$ feet in length, and has three bores, $2^{1/8}$ inches in diameter.
+Its upper surface is ornamented with the Tudor badge of the rose and crown, the latter supported by Cupids; and with the kind of arabeque device prevalent at this period.
+Beneath the badge is the legend - near the muzzle, and at the opposite end -